Tony Stewart: 2016: Final season

 The very next week at Sonoma, Stewart took advantage of a late caution and was able to lead the last twenty laps, winning for the first time in three years after making a last-lap pass on Denny Hamlin, who wheel-hopped in the final turn and hit the wall after Stewart slipped into the inside.
-The win was very popular amongst the garages and the win vaulted Stewart from 34th to 31st in the standings, just nine points out of the top 30.
-Then the next race at Daytona, Stewart finished 26th due to a late wreck, but moved up to thirtieth in the points and currently became part of the Chase for the first time since 2012.
+The win was very popular amongst the garages, and the win vaulted Stewart from 34th to 31st in the standings, just nine points out of the top 30.
+Then the next race at Daytona, Stewart finished 26th due to a late wreck, but moved up to thirtieth in the points and became part of the Chase for the first time since 2012.
 He did much better at Kentucky, finishing a solid fifth and further propelling him to twentieth in owner's points.
 The next week at New Hampshire he would continue his streak of strong races and get a second-place finish, followed by two fifth-place finishes at Pocono and Watkins Glen.

 At Richmond, Stewart was involved in a controversy with 28 laps to go in the race.
 Stewart, while racing former teammate Ryan Newman for tenth place, wrecked Newman in turn 3, causing a five-car pileup and ending Newman's chase chances.
 In an interview minutes after the crash, Newman was outspoken about his displeasure against Stewart and said "I guess he thought he was in a sprint car again and didn't know how to control his anger.
 It's disappointing that you have somebody who should be retired the way he drives.
 It's just ridiculous."
 Stewart's bid for a fourth title ended after poor finishes caused him to be eliminated from the first round of the Chase.
 After having his final top-ten at the 2016 Bank of America 500, Tony Stewart wrapped up his eighteen-year career in Cup competition with a 22nd-place finish at the 2016 Ford EcoBoost 400 where he was two laps down.

 Before the 23rd running of the Brickyard 400, Stewart was inducted into the USAC Hall of Fame in recognition of his sterling United States Auto Club (USAC) career.
-He was the 1994 USAC National Midget champion; in 1995, Stewart became the first driver ever to claim all three of United States Auto Club National championships in a single season and is one of only six USAC “Triple Crown Champions.”
-To date, Stewart racing has also won seven USAC Silver Crown Series titles.
+He was the 1994 USAC National Midget champion; in 1995, Stewart became the first driver ever to claim all three of United States Auto Club National championships in a single season and is one of only six USAC "Triple Crown Champions."
+To date, Stewart Racing has also won seven USAC Silver Crown Series titles.

+2026: Return to NASCAR

+In 2026, Kaulig Racing announced that Stewart would be driving the No. 25 Ram 1500 in the Truck Series at Daytona and at Talladega.